TWIML/TWIML-RAG/README.md

 # TWIML-RAG generative_ai community Demo.
-A generative AI podcast dialog application as a learning exercise for uur community.
+A generative AI podcast dialog application as a learning exercise for our community.